Chattahoochee, Florida: Education

 Gadsden County School District operates public schools.

 The community is served by Chattahoochee Elementary School.
-In Fall 2018 it will become a Pre-K to Kindergarten early learning center.
+In the fall of 2018, it will become a pre-K to kindergarten early learning center.
 Students in grades 1–3 will move to Greensboro Primary School and students in grades 4–5 will move to West Gadsden Middle School.
 The sole public high school of the county is Gadsden County High School (formerly East Gadsden High School).

-Until 2004 Chattahoochee High School served as the community middle and high school.
+Until 2004, Chattahoochee High School served as the community middle and high school.
 That year it consolidated into West Gadsden High School.
-As of 2017 East Gadsden became the only remaining zoned high school in the county due to the consolidation of West Gadsden High's high school section into East Gadsden High School.
+As of 2017, East Gadsden became the only remaining zoned high school in the county due to the consolidation of West Gadsden High's high school section into East Gadsden High School.